-Setting up a backyard compost pile is the most convenient way to handle food scraps.
-Usually in the spring a composting workshop is offered to residents wishing to start a backyard compost pile.
+2. Set up a backyard compost pile using a homemade or purchased compost bin.
 To get started, simply pile grass clippings, food scraps and yard trimmings together.
-Insects, fungi, bacteria and worms make compost by digesting these organic materials.
+Insects, fungi, bacteria and worms (compost critters) make compost by digesting these organic materials.
 They are key to the compost process.

 How To Compost